rafik83/Meeting/README.md

 ### Deployment

-There are two branches :
+There are two branches and two command to deploy for each environment:

-- preprod
+- `preprod`

+        $ make deploy@preprod

 - prod

+        $ make deploy@prod

-After a deploy, you will need to do some commands on prod or preprod ([an issue is opened to automatize that](https://github.com/proximum/vimeet/issues/770)) :
+After a deploy, you will need to do some commands at prod or preprod ([an issue is opened to automatize that](https://github.com/proximum/vimeet/issues/770)) :

 - Update Elastic Search index:

         $ bin/console fos:elastica:populate --env=prod

 - Rebuild events assets:

         $ bin/console vimeet:event:build-guideline-asset